Crlyzd/flying-lyrics/README.md

 ## ⚠️ Known Limitations & Tips

-* **Spotify Connection:** Occasionally, the player control might not work with the Spotify Web Player.
-Fuck you Spotify 🖕🖕🖕🖕
+* **Browser-Specific UI Bug (Microsoft Edge):** Although the player controls (Play, Pause, and Mute) remain functional in Microsoft Edge, the button icons may fail to visually toggle their state when clicked.
 * **Translation Speed:** Because the app uses a free version of the Google Translate API to keep the extension free for everyone, lyrics might take an extra second or two to load when translating.
 * **API Protection:** To keep things running smoothly, try not to switching the translation too rapidly.
 Switching it too often might cause the Google Translate API to temporarily block requests.